DUNE-DAQ/daq-kube/docs/README.md

 ## Select your target and deploy

-***NOTE:*** when setting the passwords to non-default values you should use an args-file.
-You can provide a set of arguments via a yaml file: `kluctl deploy -t target --args-from-file=filename.yaml`
+***NOTE:*** when setting the `user_password` to non-default values you should use an args-file.
+You can provide a set of arguments via a yaml file: `kluctl deploy -t target --args-from-file=filename.yaml`.
+This will prevent the password from being stored in shell history.

 The `.kluctl.yaml` file lists the deployment targets we've configured.
 The `context` keyword ensures that `kluctl` will use the specified [kubectl context](https://kubernetes.io/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) to deploy the manifests.